bostontrader/okcatbox/README.md

 There are many cases where we need to find accounts that are somehow related.
 For example, a Balance Sheet will need to identify all Assets.

-The Funding category is used to tag any user account related to newly deposited funds in the funding account.
+The OKCatbox uses the Funding category to tag any user account related to newly deposited funds in the funding account.

-The Hot wallet category is used to tag an accounts that are hot wallets.
+The OKCatox uses the Hot wallet category to tag accounts that are hot wallets.

-Even though we don't presently have accounts that are members of all these categories, we'll need them later.
-Let's just get this over with now.
+Even though we don't presently have accounts that are members of all these categories, we'll use them all soon enough so let's just get this over with now.

 ```
 export CAT_ASSETS="$(curl -d "apikey=$APIKEY&symbol=A&title=Assets" $BSERVER/categories | jq .LastInsertId)"